pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 ----

 You can also browse your students' Files tab, and all the other tabs.

 > Note that, while console sessions update dynamically, file editor sessions
 > do not -- you can't see what the other person is typing, and you have to
 > manually hit "refresh" if you want to see updates.

 But there's a better way to interact with your students' files -- they are directly mounted into your own files area.

-In your teacher account, go back to your Bash console, or open a new one if necessary.
+You can return to your own dashboard by clicking the main PythonAnywhere logo, or by selecting your username from the dropdown in the dark line at the top.
+Once you're on your dashboard, go back to your Bash console, or open a new one if necessary.
 Type `ls /home`, and you should see your own username, and your student's username.